Green Star Polyp Care – A Complete Guide

 Galaxea spp.

 To the untrained eye, green star polyps can look very similar to species of Galaxea coral.
-This can be a costly mistake as Galaxea have long sweeper tentacles that can severely damage other corals.
+This is a costly mistake as Galaxea have long sweeper tentacles that can severely damage other corals.

 These two corals look very similar and even have similar care requirements.
-Overall though, green star polyps tend to be larger, less compact, and have more tapered tips.
+Overall though, green star polyps are larger, less compact, and have more tapered tips.
 In a mat, galaxea corals can have a shaggy appearance whereas green star polyps will have a more uniform sway.

 Green Star Polyp Care Guide

-Green star polyps are one of the most versatile corals in the aquarium, meaning they can be placed almost anywhere.
+Green star polyps are one of the most versatile corals in the aquarium, meaning they is placed almost anywhere.
 The problem is that they will also spread everywhere they can.

 These corals need moderate to high flow in order to keep algae off their purple skeleton.
 Because green star polyps are so concentrated, water flow needs to be able to remove any waste or debris from the top of the coral.